Satellite (The Hooters song): Critical reception

-On its release, Billboard described the song as a "traditionally styled rock number".
+Upon its release, Billboard described "Satellite" as a "traditionally styled rock number".
 Cash Box considered the song a "driving pop/rock" track that "should continue" the band's success in the Top 40 and on AOR radio.
 Music & Media wrote, "Captivating and epic piece of rock with folk overtones through an accordion and a Big Country type of lick."
+Chris Welch of Kerrang! described it as being in "Byrds-Dylan territory, updated, revitalised, very strong and melodic".
 In a review of One Way Home, David Fricke of Rolling Stone described the song as a "powerful pop KO of TV pulpit pounders", with its "core riff" being "a metallic jig figure – sort of Boston meets John Barleycorn – fattened up with iron-fist guitar chords and Close Encounters synth effects".